 Guidelines, codes and standards related to elections

-The ICO in the UK includes guidance on its website for elected representatives and political parties and guidance on political campaigning in which it states that “use of the full register during elections or referendums is legitimate and an organisation may contact an individual to promote a political campaign unless it is aware that the individual objects to direct marketing.”
+The ICO in the UK includes guidance on its website for elected representatives and political parties and on political campaigning.
+The ICO also has a pdf on their website called guidance on political campaigning in which it states that “use of the full register during elections or referendums is legitimate and an organisation may contact an individual to promote a political campaign unless it is aware that the individual objects to direct marketing.”
 It has also published FAQs for Parliamentarians in which it states “‘legitimate interests’ is likely to also be a relevant alternative [to consent] for Parliamentarians”.
 We have added the part in square brackets.

 The ICO did an investigation into how political parties and campaign groups use personal information and sophisticated data analytics techniques to target voters and on 11 July 2018 produced a report called Democracy Disrupted?
 Personal information and political influence.
 The ICO also did an investigation into data analytics for political purposes (including Cambridge Analytica) and submitted a report to Parliament on 6 November 2018.
 The ICO has started a process to create a Code of Practice for the use of personal information in political campaigns.

 In the EU, the European Commission has published guidance on the application of Union data protection law in the electoral context and the European Parliament and Commission have enacted rules for the protection of personal data in the context of elections to the European Parliament.

 Various other countries have released guidelines on the processing of personal data of a voter by a political party.
 There were also calls at the ICIC 2019 for the ICIC to develop an International guideline relating with both access to information and data protection in elections, which would contain a set of principles that could act as a guideline.

 The balance is often between the public interest and personal privacy

 The United Nation has published a Handbook on the Legal, Technical and Human Rights Aspects of Elections.
 The Carter Center has produced Election Standards.